 Analysing Volatility Persistence in the Nairobi Securities Exchange: The Role of Exchange and Interest Rates

-• Peter Chidiebere Nwokolo Nnamdi Azikiwe University
+• Peter Chidiebere Nwokolo Department of Mathematics, Nnamdi Azikiwe University, Awka, Nigeria

-• Clement Mwaanga Mulungushi University
+• Clement Mwaanga Department of Business Studies, Mulungushi University, Kabwe, Zambia

-• Wamulume Mushala Mulungushi University
+• Wamulume Mushala Department of Business Studies, Mulungushi University, Kabwe, Zambia

 Keywords: Stock return, Volatility, Macroeconomic variables, Asymmetric GARCH models, Leverage effect